Last Updated on

 - Solid body

-Our Verdict on The Traveler Pro
+Our Verdict On The Traveler Guitar

 To strum it up, we don’t think the Traveler Guitar Pro-Series Acoustic Electric guitar is a cheap buy.
 However, for the convenience of traveling, it’s worth every cent.
 If you’re staying put, you will most certainly be served better with a cheaper guitar under 300 bucks.
 But, if traveling is in your future, you should get used to the very unique design!